-I made these for the first time two Thanksgivings ago.
-Dustin and I have made it a tradition to have Thanksgiving dinner with our friends in San Diego every year.
-This is how it goes down: Dustin and I cook while they swoon, eat and then clean up.
-Wait?
-No dishes to do?
-Awesome.
+I made these for the first time a few Thanksgivings ago.
+When we lived in San Diego, Dustin and I had a tradition to have Thanksgiving dinner with our friends every year.
+This is how it went down: Dustin and I cooked while they swooned, ate, swooned some more, and then cleaned up.

-I hope you get a chance to try these Parmesan Mashed Potatoes.
-They will not disappoint and will likely make their way onto your Thanksgiving dinner table.
+I hope you get a chance to try this goodness right here.
+They will not disappoint and will quickly make their creamy little way onto your dinner table.

 Parmesan Mashed Potatoes

-Steam or boil the potatoes until tender.
-Transfer drained, cooked potatoes to a large mixing bowl to mash by hand (or to a stand mixer with paddle attachment to mix electronically).
+- Steam the potatoes until tender.
+Transfer drained, cooked potatoes to a large mixing bowl to mash by hand (or to a stand mixer, if preferred).

-In a small saucepan, heat the half-and-half (or milk) and butter.
+- In a saucepan, heat the half-and-half and butter.